 Research into the impact of panty liner use on vulvar and vaginal health has yielded varying findings.
 A study investigating the microbial flora of the labia revealed that it differs from the vaginal flora.
-Yet, no significant increase in clinically important microbial species was observed after six months of continuous use.3 Regarding dermatological effects, studies across different populations suggest that daily pads are generally well-tolerated.
-For instance, a 2011 study from China reported high vulvar skin tolerance to daily pads, consistent with findings from earlier studies in diverse populations.4
+Yet, no significant increase in clinically important microbial species was observed after six months of continuous use(3).Regarding dermatological effects, studies across different populations suggest that daily pads are generally well-tolerated.
+For instance, a 2011 study from China reported high vulvar skin tolerance to daily pads, consistent with findings from earlier studies in diverse populations(4).

-Zinc has started to be used in biological materials due to its antibacterial properties.5 The antibacterial properties of zinc also help biomaterial biocompatibility.6 The current study aims to research any differences in microbial colony growth on zinc coated versus regular non-coated panty liners of the same company after 4-6 hours of vulvar skin and vaginal contact.
+Zinc has started to be used in biological materials due to its antibacterial properties(5).
+The antibacterial properties of zinc also help biomaterial biocompatibility(6).
+The current study aims to research any differences in microbial colony growth on zinc coated versus regular non-coated panty liners of the same company after 4-6 hours of vulvar skin and vaginal contact.

-METHODS
+MATERIALS AND METHODS

-A total of 250 healthy, sexually active consecutive women aged 20 to 43 years who visited Okan University Hospital In Vitro Fertilization Center between January and June 2021 were included in this study.
-The İstanbul Okan University Ethics Committee approval was obtained for the study (approval number: 128, date: 11.11.2020).
+A total of 250 healthy, sexually active consecutive women aged 20 to 43 years who visitedOkan University Hospital In vitro fertilisation Center between January and June 2021 were included in this study.
+University Ethics Comittee approved the study on 11.11.2020.
 All costs of the study was covered by the panty liner producer Hayat Chemistry Company, Turkey, and all participants were given one pack of free of charge panty liner at the end of the study.
 Participants were provided with both verbal and written information prior to their inclusion in the study, and their informed consent was obtained.
-Inclusion criteria were all consecutive women who started controlled ovarian hyperstimulation for in vitro fertilization treatment, had no diagnosis of recurrent in vitro fertilization failure, and were free of immunosuppression.
+Inclusion criteria were all consecutive women who started controlled ovarian hyperstimulation for in vitro fertilization treatment, had no diagnosis of recurrent IVF failure, and were free of immunosuppression.
 As exclusion criteria, patients with active vaginal bleeding and patients with zinc allergy were not included in the study.

 The primary outcome of the study was mean number of colonies between the two panty liners per centimeter square.
 Secondary outcome measures were number of women with vulvar erythema or excoriation.
-Two hundred and sixty-eight women were eligible for the study and only women who rejected to use the ped (n=18) were excluded from the study leaving 250 cases for allocation.
+268 women were eligible for the study and only women who rejected to use the ped (n=18) were excluded from the study leaving 250 cases for allocation.

 The study was a double blindstudy with blocked randomisation.
-The block size was determined to be the same for the number of people andthere wasn't an stratification based on any variables (e.g., age, body mass index).
+The block size was determined to be the same for the number of people andthere wasn't an stratification based on any variables (e.g., age, BMI).
 The two identical looking panty liner pads were prepared by the company with code 102 and 103 labeled on the pack without any additional information about the product.
 At the time of first visit on day 2-4 of the menstrual period patients were informed about the study and were assigned to each group with blocked randomization.
 Pre-prepared 250 code written closed envelopes were put in a closed box and mixed.
-Code 102 was written in 125 envelopes and 103 was written in another

-125 closed envelopes.
+Code 102 was written in 125 envelopes and 103 was written in another 125 closed envelopes.
 The envelopes were driven from the box at the time of randomization, the panty liner pack was given according to the code inside the envelope until the 250th patient was recruited.
-The flow chart of the study is presented in Figure 1.
+The flow chart of the study is presented in figure 1.
 After allocation 12 patients with code 102 did not bring their panty liners or did not comply with the use and excluded from the analysis while 8 patients with code 103 were excluded due to same reasons.
 As a result 113 patients with code 102 and 117 patients with code 103 were analysed.